Build a multi-container app with Docker Compose, then build images with Docker Bake and push them to …

 --include "*.xml"

-Critical mistake I made: initially set Cache-Control to 1 year on HTML files.
-When we found broken links, CloudFront cached the 404 pages for a year.
-The resulting wide-scale invalidation racked up real charges.
+Critical mistake to avoid: setting Cache-Control to 1 year on HTML files.
+If broken links slip through, CloudFront caches the 404 pages for a year, and the resulting wide-scale invalidation racks up real charges.

 The correct approach: long cache for static assets (images, CSS, JS), short cache for HTML.